Direct Routing

 You must provide the switching network between your Layer 2 switches.

 Protection switching is where your equipment switches based on monitoring hello messages.
-You must provide the multiaccess network (Layer 2 switching) required for VRRP advertisements between the primary router and the client.
+You must provide the multi-access network (Layer 2 switching) required for VRRP advertisements between the primary router and the client.